xmake-io/xmake-docs/manual/extension_modules.md

 compiler.compile("xxx.c", "xxx.o", "xxx.h.d", {target = target})
 ```

-Where [target](#target) is the project target, here is the specific compile option that is mainly used to get the taeget.
+Where [target](#target) is the project target, here is the specific compile option that is mainly used to get the target.
 If you get the project target object, see: [core.project.project](#core-project-project)

 The `xxx.h.d` file is used to store the header file dependency file list for this source file.
 Finally, these two parameters are optional.
 You can not pass them when compiling: